Dubple/tf-tutorial/README.md

 _Note that TensorFlow is not currently supported natively on Windows._

-If you run into trouble, our full install instrictions are available on http://tensorflow.org.
+If you run into trouble, our full install instructions are available on http://tensorflow.org.